gustawho/plasma5-applets-plastweet/README.md

 * KF5 & Plasma, obviously

 ### Test
 Currently, tweeting is the only available feature.
+Keep in mind that you need to register an application at [apps.twitter.com](https://apps.twitter.com) and set the appropriate values in plugin/backend.cpp.
 ```Bash
 git clone https://github.com/gustawho/plastweet.git
 cd plastweet && mkdir build && cd build